Izzy Stradlin: 1985–1991: Guns N' Roses

 In September 1991, Guns N' Roses released the long-awaited Use Your Illusion I and Use Your Illusion II, which debuted at No. 2 and No. 1 respectively in the US chart – an unprecedented feat.
 Stradlin cowrote the hits "Don't Cry" and "You Could Be Mine", and performed lead vocals on "Dust N' Bones", "You Ain't the First", "Double Talkin' Jive", and "14 Years".
 As with their previous records, his preferred guitar during recording was a Gibson ES-175.

 By the release of the Use Your Illusion albums, Stradlin had become dissatisfied with life in Guns N' Roses: "Once I quit drugs, I couldn't help looking around and asking myself, 'Is this all there is?'
 I was just tired of it; I needed to get out."
 On November 7, 1991, it was announced that he had left Guns N' Roses, having played his final show as an official member on August 31 at Wembley Stadium.

 Stradlin later said, "I didn't like the complications that became such a part of daily life in Guns N' Roses," citing the Riverport riot and Axl Rose's chronic lateness and diva behavior on the Use Your Illusion Tour as examples.
 He also objected to a contract with which he was presented: "This is right before I left – demoting me to some lower position.
 They were gonna cut my percentage of royalties down.
 I was like, 'Fuck you!
 I've been there from Day One.
 Why should I do that?
 Fuck you, I'll go play the Whisky.'
 That's what happened.
 It was utterly insane."

 Stradlin added that getting sober played a part in his decision to leave, saying, "When you're fucked up, you're more likely to put up with things you wouldn't normally put up with."

-Some of Stradlin's guitar playing recorded during the Illusion sessions appears on Guns N' Roses's 1993 covers album "The Spaghetti Incident?", although he was uncredited on the project.
+Some of Stradlin's guitar playing recorded during the Illusion sessions appears on Guns N' Roses' 1993 covers album "The Spaghetti Incident?", although he was uncredited on the project.